COVID19 – Protecting Claimant’s Rights To Payment In The Building & Construction Industry

 “The object of the Security Of Payments Act is to ensure that any person who undertakes to carry out construction work (or who undertakes to supply related goods and services) under a construction contract is entitled to receive, and is able to recover, progress payments in relation to the carrying out of that work and the supplying of those goods and services.”

-This site provides a free Building & Construction Industry Security Of Payments Act guide to assist you in determining where you are at in the process and what is your next step.
+This site provides a comprehensive Building & Construction Industry Security Of Payments Act guide to assist you in determining where you are at in the process and what is your next step.

 The Security Of Payments Act is state based legislation.
 Click on your state below for information about the Security Of Payments Act regulations that apply to your claim.